Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 ---
+topic: sample
+languages:
+  - csharp
+products:
+  - azure
+  - azure-storage
+  - dotnet-core
+name: Transfer objects to and from Azure Blob Storage using .NET
+description: A simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language.
 services: storage
 platforms: dotnet
 author: georgewallace
 ---

-# Transfer objects to and from Azure Blob storage using .NET
+# Transfer objects to and from Azure Blob Storage using .NET

-This repository contains a simple sample project to help you getting started with Azure storage using .NET as the development language.
+This repository contains a simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language.

 ## Prerequisites